Grain (textile): Cross grain

 The cross grain runs perpendicular to the selvedge and parallel to the weft threads.
 The cross grain generally has more stretch than the straight grain since the weft threads are generally looser than the warp during weaving.
-Most garments (like pants or shirts) are cut on the straight grain with the cross grain parallel with the floor when the wearer is standing.
-This allows more stretch through the width of the garment, such as in a pants leg which needs more circumferential than vertical stretch.
+Most garments (like pants or shirts) are cut on the straight grain with the cross grain parallel to the floor when the wearer is standing.
+This allows more stretch through the width of the garment, such as in a pant leg which needs more circumferential than vertical stretch.
 Garments are sometimes cut on the cross grain, generally because the pieces are too wide to fit on the straight grain.